OSI cuts 340 workers from embattled Shanghai plant, shutdown looms

 “It was our expectation that they could resume their work as soon as possible.
 Unfortunately, due to circumstances beyond our control, this will not be the case,” the firm added.

-A series of firms including retailer Wal-Mart Stores Inc, French grocer Carrefour SA and ketchup maker HJ Heinz Co have all been caught in food safety scares in China.
+A series of firms including retailer Wal-Mart Stores Inc , French grocer Carrefour SA and ketchup maker HJ Heinz Co have all been caught in food safety scares in China.
+(Reporting by Adam Jourdan; Editing by Stephen Coates)

-(Story corrects second paragraph to add “alleged to”, making clear that the workers’ actions were alleged by the media report)